anasashb/brent_price_forecasting/README.md

 Custom functions for grid search and stateful training used in the LSTM notebooks were later refined, extended and wrapped up in a StatefulLSTM class in the following [repository](https://github.com/anasashb/stateful_lstm_wrapper_for_keras).

+Note that the repository was created from some of the notebooks and files that had to be migrated from a different environment to another and therefore paths specified within the notebooks will not be the same as that in the repository itself